 Substance Abuse and Firefighters

 Firefighters spend their days braving burning and collapsing buildings to save civilian lives.
-Firefighters are subject to many of the same traumatic psychological risks as police officers but are at the additional physical risk of severe burns, smoke inhalation, and lung damage.
+Firefighters are subject to many of the same traumatic psychological risks as police officers but are at the additional physical risk of severe burns, smoke inhalation, lung damage, and other on-the-job injuries.
 The long 24-hour shifts and traumatic calls lead countless firefighters to develop mental health conditions such as post-traumatic-stress disorder, acute stress disorder, and depression.
 Many individuals struggling with these issues then turn to drugs and alcohol as a means of symptom relief.
 The National Survey on Drug Use and Health revealed that up to 29% of firefighters engage in alcohol abuse and as many as 10% of firefighters may be currently abusing prescription drugs.

 Ready to get help?